frappe/books_docs/docs/inventory/serial-no.md

 ## Mentioning Item Serial Number

-Once a Serial Number has been enabled for an item, transactions involving the item that update inventory, such as stock movements, shipments, and purchases.
+Once a Serial Number has been enabled for an item, transactions involving the item that update inventory, such as stock movements, shipments, and purchases, must include the Serial No.

 This can be done by clicking the edit button on the table row and selecting the Serial No.